VFPX/Win32API/libraries/kernel32/LoadResource.md

 If <Em>hModule</Em> is NULL, the system loads resource from the module that was used to create current process.

 * * *
 I am thinking about approaches to design of VFP application with auto-updateable executable, the master copy of which is stored on a web server.
-Definitely I am not the first person doing this -- read Rick Strahl`s article <a href="http://www.west-wind.com/presentations/wwCodeUpdate/codeupdate.asp">Automatic Application Updates over the Web with Visual FoxPro 7.0</a> -- so my thoughts may not be precisely original.
+Definitely I am not the first person doing this -- read Rick Strahl's article <a href="http://www.west-wind.com/presentations/wwCodeUpdate/codeupdate.asp">Automatic Application Updates over the Web with Visual FoxPro 7.0</a> -- so my thoughts may not be precisely original.

 Normally Windows executable can not update itself.
-That means it needs help from another process; let`s call this one the Updating Process.
+That means it needs help from another process; let's call this one the Updating Process.

 Six tasks for UP to get done:
 - connect to the web server and check for updates